-A club premises certificate allows a club to use the club premises for "qualifying club activities" such as the sale and supply of alcohol and the provision of regulated entertainment to club members and their bona fide guests.
+A club premises certificate allows a club to use the club premises for qualifying club activities such as the sale and supply of alcohol and the provision of regulated entertainment to club members and their guests.

-More information on club premises certificates can be viewed on the GOV.UK website
+More information on club premises certificates can be viewed on the GOV website.

 Applying for a club premises certificate

 You can download detailed Home Office pdf guidance notes on applying for a club premises certificate (57 KB) .